LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/evm-blockchain-rust-bridge.md

 ### 5.6 Putting it all together

 Now we can put it all together.
 We need to listen to the transfer events on the source blockchain and mint the tokens on the destination blockchain.

+All the code can be found in this [GitHub repository](https://github.com/LorenzoZaccagnini/EVM-blockchain-rust-bridge)

 ```rust
 use ethnum::U256;